-Going a little more loud that prior designs, the main autographed rookie for Judge in 2017 Five Star has quite a lot going on.
+Going a little louder than prior designs, the main autographed rookie for Judge in 2017 Five Star has quite a lot going on.
 If you are interested in more than the base and parallels, he is also in the Silver Signatures insert that has only 50 primary copies.

 While the base set in 2017 Topps Gold Label seems simple, it offers three different cards for each player, and that includes a trio of Aaron Judge rookie cards.
 Increasing in rarity, the distinction is made for each larger Class image (on the left), with Class 1 using a fielding shot, Class 2 going with a swing of the bat, and Class 3, which is the rarest, providing a running image for Judge.
 Limited Black, Blue, Red and Gold parallels can be found for each, and Judge also has a Framed Autograph insert, but it comes as a redemption.

 Providing some ornate detail and colors to the main design, 2017 Gypsy Queen proves an affordable card can still look very nice.
 More limited choices consist of the Capless variation, on the right, and the on-card autograph for Judge.

 Relying on '68 Topps means the 2017 Heritage Aaron Judge rookie card displays the distinct border and also shares space with another player.
 Joining him on the card, teammate Tyler Austin is along for the ride.
 If the dual-player format is not your style, Judge has his own card as part of the Rookie Variations and the same basic card is used for his Real One Autograph.